Sheinton: St Peter and Paul's Church

 St Peter and Paul's church is a Grade II* listed building.
-Standing high on a natural mound overlooking the Seven Valley this mediaeval church was restored and altered in the 19th century.
+Standing high on a natural mound overlooking the Seven Valley this medieval church was restored and altered in the 19th century.
 The church was partly rebuilt in the 1660s and later thoroughly restored in 1854.

-The church contains a framed Roll of Honour on the north wall listing local men who served in the First World War, and, on the opposite wall, a brass war memorial plaque to seven men who died serving in the same war.
+The church contains a framed Roll of Honour on the north wall listing local men who served in World War I, and, on the opposite wall, a brass war memorial plaque to seven men who died serving in the same war.

 Sheinton Bridge

-In October 2008 the Sheinton brook became a raging torrent after exceptionally heavy precipitation fell over Shropshire.
+In October 2008, the Sheinton brook became a raging torrent after exceptionally heavy precipitation fell over Shropshire.
 The force of the water caused one of the supporting piers for the brick-built bridge to collapse across the brook.
 The collapse began on 23 October while engineers were repairing the damaged foundations; a crack was noticed along the structure minutes before it collapsed.

 The bridge's collapse caused great disruption to local residents of Sheinton who faced inconvenient diversions to commute to and from the county town of Shrewsbury.
 However, Shropshire County Council acted quickly and a temporary road bridge and approaches were built in the fields alongside the old bridge.
 The damage caused to the old bridge was so extensive that repairing it was not an option.
 The two-pier bridge was listed, therefore it had to be redesigned in the same style, using the same type of materials, and listed building consent had to be obtained.
 The whole process took months and approval by the Environment Agency was needed.